 Site Leader and Facilitator for Rachel’s Vineyard Retreats

 Janice has worked per diem for the Pro-Life Ministry since 2000 and has helped organize many of the conferences and Masses sponsored by the Ministry.
 She and her husband, David, raised six children and now have sixteen grandchildren.
-The Hunters’ daughter, Sister Clare Hunter, is a Franciscan Sister of the Eucharist.
+One of the Hunters’ daughters, Sister Clare Hunter, is a Franciscan Sister of the Eucharist.
 Janice and David are parishioners of St. Bridget of Sweden Parish in Cheshire.

-Teresa works part time for the Respect Life Ministry and provides administrative support through maintenance of the database and sending updates to the parish pro-life representatives and advocates.
+Teresa works part time for the Respect Life Ministry and provides administrative support.
 A classically trained violinist and a licensed nursing home administrator, Teresa currently works as the Director of Quality for the Jerome Home in New Britain.
 She and her husband Mickey, the parents of three children, are parishioners of St. Bridget of Sweden in Cheshire, where they maintain a small farm.